rh-messaging-qe/doccheck/README.md

-# msgqe-amq-docs OOBasic

-Ultimate aim is to rewrite the OOBasic scripts to JVM.
-Meanwhile, the spreadsheet `AMQ7ComparisonSheet.fods` is the OOBasic version with the followint modifications

-* use the fods/fodt format instead of ods/odt; it works better in git

-This sheet works now and should be used.

-## Observed issues

-* images are linked, not embedded; they are completely missing from the pdf version; they do not have proper size (too small)
-* download is extremely slow (the new JVM version is the same)

-# msgqe-amq-docs Kotlin
+# DocCheck

 This repository holds source code for OpenOffice/LibreOffice Calc macros used to download Red Hat documentation and create diffs.
-It simplifies performing documentation checks for our QE team.
+It simplifies performing documentation checks for our team (MSGQE).
 It may be also useful for a customer who is upgrading to a new minor release of a Red Hat product.

 This repository is product-agnostic.
 There is another repo with MSGQE specific files.

 ## About this fork

-This software holds a JVM rewrite of [jbossqe-eap-docs](http://git.app.eng.bos.redhat.com/git/jbossqe-eap-docs.git), a set of OOBasic macros used by the JBoss EAP QE team.
+This software holds a JVM rewrite of internal tool [jbossqe-eap-docs](http://git.app.eng.bos.redhat.com/git/jbossqe-eap-docs.git), a set of OOBasic macros used by the JBoss EAP QE team.

 The reasons for the rewrite are as follows.